STRML/react-router-component/docs/index.md

     routes as a prototype attribute (statically) as opposed to have routes inferred from its children.

+  * [An Animated Router component in ES6][rec-es6-custom-router] an animated router that allows the user to set transitions via ReactCSSTransitionGroup.
+This example also shows use of mixins with ES6.

 [rec-custom-link]: recipes/custom-link
 [rec-custom-router]: recipes/custom-router
+[rec-es6-custom-router]: recipes/rec-es6-custom-router

 [hash-routing]: hash-routing
 [server-side]: server-side